ukwa/ukwa-ingest-services/deploy/dc/README.md

 Before using a service for crawls, we need:

+- Docker Swarm installed, using a speedy Docker storage implementation?
 - GlusterFS mounted as `/data/` on all Swarm nodes.
 - An ethernet connection with access to the world wide web.
 - A DNS service that can cope with very heavy usage (we usually use Google DNS servers).